What Is Kubernetes Headless Service (With Examples)?

 targetPort: 8080

-This YAML configuration creates a headless Service that represents Pods that have the label "app: my-web-app".
+This YAML configuration creates a headless Service that represents Pods that has the label "app: my-web-app".

 The Service does not have a cluster IP, which means that it does not load balance traffic across any Pods.
 Instead of forwarding traffic, the Service behaves differently.

-When a client sends a request to a headless Service, it will get back a list of all Pods that this Service represents (in this case, the ones with the label "all: my-web-app").
-Basically, the Service now lets the client decide on how it wants to connect to the Pods.
+When a client sends a request to a headless Service, it will get back a list of all the Pods that this Service represents (in this case, the ones with the label "all: my-web-app").
+Basically, the service now lets the client decide how to connect to the Pods.

 Try the Kubernetes Services Lab for free